panzerdp/dmitripavlutin.com/posts/158-ts-function-overloading/index.md

 The `greet()` function has 2 overload signatures and one implementation signature.

 Each overload signature describes one way the function can be invoked.
-In the case of `greet()` function, you can call it 2 ways: with a string argument, or with an array of strings as argument.
+In the case of `greet()` function, you can call it 2 ways: with a string argument, or with an array of strings as an argument.

-The implementation signature `function greet(person: unknown): unknown { ... }` contains the proper logic how the function works.
+The implementation signature `function greet(person: unknown): unknown { ... }` contains the proper logic of how the function works.

 Now, as before, you can invoke `greet()` with the arguments of type string or array of strings: